grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Teams.md

 ## Managing teams

-To add Teams and Team members via the app, your Organization must first have some [Projects](/cloud/project-and-team-management/projects) and some [Organization Members](/cloud/project-and-team-management).
-You need **Organization admin** or **Organization read/write** privileges to add new Team.

 Using the [k6 cloud browser app](https://app.k6.io), you should be able to access _Teams_ view from the left side bar.

 ![Team menu](images/05-Teams/teams-menu.png)

 ### Creating a team

-To create a new team click on **Create new team** button.
-A Team must have an organization-unique **name** and at least one selected **project**.
+To create a new team:
+1. Select the **Create new team** button.
+2. Give the team an organization-unique **name**, and assign at least one **project**.
 You can also add an optional **description**.

 ![Creating a new Team](images/05-Teams/create-team.png)

 Selected **projects** can provide different accesses:

-- **Read/Write** access means Team members will be able to look at, create and edit test-runs in the Project.
-They will not be able to delete or rename the Project itself.
+- **Read/Write** access allows Team members to view, create, and edit test runs in the Project.
+They cannot delete or rename the Project itself.
 - **Read-only** access allows Team members to look at test data but not modify or create new test-runs.

 ### Inviting a team member

 Once the Team has been created, select it in your list of Teams and press **Invite members**.
-Only existing members of your Organization can be invited.
+You can invite only existing members of your Organization.
 When adding one or more member, consider what Team-level access they should have.
 Every batch of members you invite will join with the same Team-level role.

 ![Inviting a new team member](images/05-Teams/invite-team-member.png)